 These empirical results suggest that gameplay-based post-training develops fundamental reasoning capabilities that transfer more effectively than direct RL training on diverse task-specific datasets.
 Moreover, the gameplay environment appears to encourage general problem-solving strategies that consistently generalize well to out-of-domain tasks.

-\paragraph{Blending multiple games enhances generalization.} As shown in Tab.~\ref{tab:math_generalization}, post-training on Snake achieves the best performance on the CLEVR+ benchmark, while training on Rotation yields stronger results on geometry reasoning.
-Their comparative strengths are further illustrated in Fig.~\ref{fig:acc_diff}.
-Notably, training the model on both Snake and Rotation games together enables it to learn complementary skills from each environment, improving the overall benchmark average to 63.1\%.
-These findings suggest that combining diverse game environments can drive meaningful performance gains.
-This demonstrates the potential of Visual Gaming Learning as a promising training paradigm for enhancing generalizable reasoning, without requiring large-scale domain-specific data.
-Expanding the diversity of games during training consistently scales performance across a wide range of visual reasoning tasks.
+\paragraph{Blending multiple games enhances generalization.} As shown in Tab.~\ref{tab:math_generalization}, post-training on Snake achieves best performance on the CLEVR+ benchmark, while training on Rotation yields stronger results on geometry reasoning.
+Furthermore, training on both Snake and Rotation enables learning complementary skills, improving the overall benchmark average to 63.1\%.
+These findings indicate that combining game environments drives meaningful performance gains, demonstrating Visual Gaming Learning's potential as a promising paradigm for enhancing generalizable reasoning without large-scale domain-specific data.
+Expanding the types of games during training consistently scales performance across different visual reasoning tasks.